strapi/documentation/docs/developer-docs/latest/developer-resources/content-api/integrations/ruby.md

 ## PUT Request your collection type

-Execute a `PUT` request on the `restaurant` Collection Type in order to update the category of a restaurant.
+Execute a `PUT` request on the `restaurant` collection type in order to update the category of a restaurant.

-Be sure that you activated the `put` permission for the `restaurant` Collection Type.
+Be sure that you activated the `put` permission for the `restaurant` collection type.

 :::: api-call
 ::: request Example PUT request